 TMT has created a number of foundation documents to guide the design and implementation process.
 All of these documents are reviewed, revised, and reissued as necessary within a structured configuration control process.

 The Detailed Science Case (DSC) is the highest level statement of the TMT science case.
-The DSC was created and is maintained by the TMT Science Advisory Committee (SAC).
-It provides examples of the kinds of exciting, groundbreaking science that will be enabled by a 30m telescope.
-Wherever possible, synergies with other major upcoming facilities (e.g. the James Webb Space Telescope and the Atacama Large Millimeter Array) are discussed.
-As appropriate, performance numbers (often conservative) are provided (e.g. sensitivities, integration times, spatial resolutions).
+The DSC was developed by members of the TMT International Science Development Teams and an editing team composed of members from all TMT partners.
+The DSC provides examples of the kinds of exciting, groundbreaking science that will be enabled by a 30m telescope.
+Wherever possible, synergies with other major new and upcoming facilities (e.g., the James Webb Space Telescope, the LSST and the Atacama Large Millimeter Array) are discussed.
+As appropriate, performance numbers (often conservative) are provided (e.g., sensitivities, integration times, spatial resolutions).

 The Science-based Requirements Document (SRD) describes the science-driven requirements for the Thirty Meter Telescope (TMT) project.
 TMT will be the first of the next-generation giant optical/infrared ground-based telescopes and will be a flagship facility for addressing the most compelling areas in astrophysics: the nature of Dark Matter and Dark Energy, the assembly of galaxies, the growth of structure in the Universe, the physical processes involved in star and planet formation and the characterization of extra-solar planets.